 Searching for Alternatives and the 3Rs

 The concept of alternatives to the use of animals in research is not only espoused by animal welfare groups but required by federal law.
 The US Government Principles for the Care and Use of Animals Used in Testing, Research and Education state in part that “…Methods such as mathematical models, computer simulation, and in vitro biological systems should be considered.”
-Public Health Service Policy endorses this principle and the Guide for the Care and Use of Laboratory Animals states that the ‘availability or appropriateness of the use of less-invasive procedures, other species, isolated organ preparation, cell or tissue culture, or computer simulation’ must be considered in the preparation and review of animal care and use protocols.
-The Animal Welfare Act states in section 2.31 “…(ii) The principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and has provided a written narrative description of the methods and sources, e. g., the Animal Welfare Information Center, used to determine that alternatives were not available…”.
-USDA Animal Care Policies 11 and 12 further refine this by defining what constitutes a painful procedure and what should be included in a narrative describing an alternatives search.
+The Public Health Service Policy endorses this principle and the Guide for the Care and Use of Laboratory Animals states that the ‘availability or appropriateness of the use of less-invasive procedures, other species, isolated organ preparation, cell or tissue culture, or computer simulation’ must be considered in the preparation and review of animal care and use protocols.
+The Animal Welfare Act states in section 2.31 “…(ii) The principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and has provided a written narrative description of the methods and sources, e. g., the Animal Welfare Information Center, used to determine that alternatives were not available…”

 What are Alternatives?